madworm/rgb_led_toy_test/V2_demo/readme.txt

 Don't forget to save the file before you compile code.

 3.)
-Insert these 2 lines in the setup() function of the 'ShiftPWM_Example1' example.
+Insert these 2 lines in the setup() function of the 'ShiftPWM_Example1' example:

 --- snip ---